 GEHS 6920 Environmental Monitoring, Sampling and Analysis in a Disaster (3) This course is deigned to provide students with necessary knowledge and tools for sampling and monitoring of the environment following a disaster such as floods, hurricanes, earth quakes, explosions ect.
 During this course, students will also be exposed to field sampling and become familiar with laboratory instruments used for chemical, biological and physical sample analysis.
 Faculty: A. Abdelghani, C.P.
 Lo.
 Offered: Fall.
 Prerequisite(s): None.

-GEHS 6930 Populations Issues in Disaster Management: Shelter, Acute Care, Immunizations, Forensics (3) The United States is among other global communities that attempt to prepare its citizens for potential mass casualty events such as natural disasters, terrorism, or a pandemic flu outbreak.
+GEHS 6930 Planning & Implementation in Disaster Management (3) The United States is among other global communities that attempt to prepare its citizens for potential mass casualty events such as natural disasters, terrorism, or a pandemic flu outbreak.
 This course introduces disaster theory and overviews the United States' National Response Framework.
 Core population health issues that present during the management of disasters are examined.
 Developing preparedness at the local level is emphasized.
 Fundamental concepts of emergency management and leadership are discussed.
 Faculty: M. Lichtveld, D. Jani.
 Offered: Spring.
 Prerequisite(s): None.

 GEHS 6950 Psychosocial Aspects of Disasters (3) The course covers the theoretical development, history, and empirical studies of the psychosocial dynamics and sequence of disasters.
 Characteristics of environmental health disasters, reactions and risk factors, as well as trends in disaster mental health are examined.
 Emphasis is placed on inclusion of psychosocial considerations in the planning, preparation and very early intervention phases of a disaster.
 Vulnerable populations are of particular interest in highly interactive case-base learning through reflection labs for application in situations such as natural disaster, environmental health crises, pandemic illness, or threats to national security.
 Baseline resilience planning is required of all students planning to work in disaster or emergency response fields.
 Faculty: J. Parker.
 Offered: Summer.
 Prerequisite(s): None.